equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 Language environment, web-server, test, development DB, test DB, source control and other stuff in your laptop.
-When you want to test your application before sending it to production/staging server you lunch `localhost` development server and you point your browser to `http://localhost` (or similar).
+When you want to test your application before sending it to production/staging server you launch `localhost` development server and you point your browser to `http://localhost` (or similar).
 If any 3rd party APIs need to be called (e.g. Paypal sandbox, Stripe, Facebook API) they are sent form your laptop.